jvcasill/defense/index.md

 ## Overview

-1. Longitudinal development of stop perception
+1. Longitudinal development of stop perception (<BLUE>2AFC a</BLUE>)
+  - How does LLs' perception the Spanish /b/-/p/ stop contrast change
+  as exposure to and use of Spanish increases?
-2. Double perceptual boundaries in late learners
+2. Double perceptual boundaries in L2 learners (**2AFC b**)?
+  - Do LLs develop a separate phonetic system for their L2, Spanish?
+  - If so, can they switch between Spanish and English systems depending
+  on the communicative context?

 ---

-## Method
+## General method

+### Experimental paradigm

+- Two-alternative forced-choice (2AFC) tasks
+- Participants select identity of speech sound

 ### Stimuli

-1. one
-2. two
+- Resynthesized VOT continua (-60 ms, 60 ms)
+- 13 steps

+### Participants

+- LL (n = 10)
+- BI (n = 10)

 ---